elena-bremner/elena-bremner.github.io/src/pages/playcatch.md

 ---
 title: "Catch"
-date: "JANUARY, 2018 (2 WEEKS)"
+date: "January, 2018 (1 WEEK)"
+desc: "
-desc: "Why compete when you can always win?
+      Why compete when you can always win?
       Using processing, I created a game where two players collaboratively keep a digital ball inside the screen.
       Once the ball escapes the screen, they will click the ellipse to continue playing.
-The game continues until they reach 10 points.
+      The game continues until they reach 10 points. "
-"
-square: ./playcatch/square.png
+square: ./sketch/pop.png
-order: 4
+order:
-worktype: "notux"
+worktype: "sketch"
-content: "index"
+content: "notindex"
 ---

 <style>